 Mistake #2: Using a generic or unpolished resume

-Another common mistake when applying to online teaching jobs is submitting a generic resume that has typos, needs updating, or is not specifically tailored to the job to which you’re applying.
-For online English-teaching positions, the resume is typically a screening tool to confirm that you have the degree, TEFL/TESOL certifications, and experience that they’re looking for.
-Today, online English companies are more selective than ever so you need to put in the extra effort to really showcase your qualifications on your TEFL resume.
+Another common mistake when applying to online teaching jobs is submitting a generic resume that has typos, needs updating, or is not specifically tailored to the job for which you’re applying.
+For online English teaching positions, the resume is typically a screening tool to confirm that you have the degree, TEFL/TESOL certifications, and experience that they’re looking for.
+Today, online English companies are more selective than ever, so you need to put in the extra effort to really showcase your qualifications on your TEFL/TESOL resume.

 Check out this sample online teaching resume: